 We want everyone to have a fun and safe spring break, but the bottom line is this: We don’t want high school students and college students coming to Clearwater Beach and going home with a criminal record.

 Clearwater values accessibility for all to enjoy the bright and beautiful waters of Clearwater Beach.

-That’s why we provide manual and motorized beach wheelchairs for our visitors with special needs and who wish to access the beach.
+Clearwater Beach provides manual and motorized beach wheelchairs for visitors with special needs and who wish to access the beach.
 Find out more about beach wheelchairs.